danielaparker/jsoncons/README.md

 - The [jsonpath](#user-content-ext_jsonpath) extension supports search using [Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/).
 It also supports search and replace using JsonPath expressions.
 - The [binary](#user-content-ext_binary) extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.

+## How to use it

+- For a quick guide, see [jsoncons: a C++ library for json construction](http://danielaparker.github.io/jsoncons).
+- Consult the [tutorials and reference](https://github.com/danielaparker/jsoncons/wiki) for the details.

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
 See the [deprecated list](https://github.com/danielaparker/jsoncons/wiki/deprecated) for the status of old names.
 The deprecated names can be suppressed by defining macro `JSONCONS_NO_DEPRECATED`, which is recommended for new code.

 ## Benchmarks